BumblebeeBat/FlyingFox/docs/truthcoin_simplification.md

 We need the outcome of the decision to be decided using a decentralized method called the oracle protocol.

-The way truthcoin is currently designed, rewarding the oracle participants is a decentralized process.
+Taking and giving safety deposits from the oracle needs to be decentralized.
+If it was centralized, the leader could purposefully make himself into a lying reporter, and take all the money.

-Does rewarding the oracle participants need to be decentralized?
+Does rewarding rep to the oracle participants need to be decentralized?

 What if I have centralized control of a switch.
 After the decision is already made, after the gamblers collect their winnings, I have control over which way to flip the switch.
-If I flip it one way, then the honest half of the oracle participants get more rep, and dishonest ones lose rep. If I flip it the other way, then the liars get more rep, and the honest participants lose rep.
+If I flip it one way, then the honest half of the oracle participants get more reputation, and dishonest ones lose their reputation.
+If I flip it the other way, then the liars get more rep, and the honest participants lose rep.

 Would this be as secure as a fully-decentralized version of truthcoin?